Your health care team

-Your GP will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to a haematologist (or medical oncologist), who will arrange further tests and advise you about your treatment options.
+Your general practitioner (GP) will arrange the first tests to assess your symptoms.
+If these tests do not rule out cancer, you will usually be referred to a specialist, such as a haematologist.
+The specialist will arrange further tests to work out if you have Hodgkin lymphoma.

 If Hodgkin lymphoma is diagnosed, the specialist will consider treatment options.
 Usually these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.